 - Play games like tag, hide and seek, and catch with your kids.

-- At the gym or community center:
+- Be active at the gym or community center.

 - Join an exercise or swim class for parents and kids.